mcreel/ABC-MSM-Turing/README.md

 # ABC-MSM-Turing
-basic scripts doing ABC/MSM using Turing.jl
+Basic scripts doing Approximate Bayesian Computation (ABC) / Microsimulation models (MSM) using Turing.jl

 * SingleParameter.jl is a very basic script that was used to get the basic things working
 * ParameterVector.jl has two parameters, and allows exploring correctly and incorrectly calibrated ABC